ginomessmer/intro-to-docker/README.md

 # Tutorial
 ## Cheat Sheet
 Before you go ahead and write your very own Dockerfile, you should get to know some of the frequently used basic commands:
 - `FROM` - this is where it all starts.
 That's your base image.
 Everything you do next is based on it.
-In our case we use `node`.
+In our case we use `node:alpine`.
 - `WORKDIR` - this allows you to set a working directory for all commands that follow after.
 Why don't you use something like `/app` where we process and store all of our app's files?
 - `COPY <src> <target>` - this allows you to copy files OR directories from the current local directory over to your current `WORKDIR`.
 Can be relative or absolute.
 - `RUN ...` - you can run commands, like `RUN echo "Hello"`.
 You can use any commands as long as your base image supports them (in other words: as long as they exist).